Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 along with the Casimir relation

 As we learn from \cite{Banks:1997, Banks:1997hz, Horowitz:1997}, any black hole solution in matrix theory needs to fit into the longitudinal direction.
 This requires a boost, which expands the longitudinal dimension at the horizon to fit the black hole, such that the momentum in the longitudinal direction is non-zero.
-This will be quantised in terms of the light-like radius $R$
+This momentum is quantised in terms of the light-like radius $R$

-The net effect is that of a solution living in five total dimensions, one of which is longitudinal and has size $R$ before the aforementioned boost.
-We consider the other space direction to have a Planck-size extent, so that the five-dimensional Newton constant is simply $G_5=l_P^3$, $l_P$ being the Planck length in $11$-dimensions.
+The net effect is a solution living in five total dimensions, one of which is longitudinal and has size $R$ before the boost.
+As explained above, the symmetry-breaking pattern \(SO(9) \rightarrow SO(3) \times SO(6)\) allows for solutions which only extend in three space directions.
+We consider the other space directions to have a Planck-sized extent.
+In the target space description, they are integrated over and produce a volume factor \(V_{6d}=l_p^6\), $l_p$ being the Planck length in $11$-dimensions.
+As a consequence, starting from the eleven-dimensional Newton constant \(G_{11}=l_p^{9}\), we get the five-dimensional one through

 Let us now consider the fermionic term